CDesignGitHub/Cumulative-Arm-Fatigue_CHI-2017/README.md

 # Development Environment
 1. Compiler: MS Visual Studio 2013/2015 (C/C++)
 2. OS: MS Windows 8
-3. (Optional) Matlab for plotting results
+3. Matlab R2016b for plotting results

 # Acknowledgement
 Please cite the following publication when you intend to use it for your research: